When Are Taxes Due for an LLC? (All You Need To Know)

 What Happens If You Miss an LLC Tax Deadline?

-A separate failure-to-pay penalty of 0.5% per month stacks on top.
-Filing Form 4868 or Form 7004 buys more time to submit your return, but taxes owed are still due on the original deadline.
+On top of that, a separate failure-to-pay penalty of 0.5% per month stacks on.
+Filing Form 4868 (for individuals) or Form 7004 (for businesses) can buy you more time to submit the return — but whatever you owe is still due on the original deadline.
+Extensions are for paperwork, not for the check.

 LLCs and Estimating Tax Payments for Small Businesses